georgian-io/Multimodal-Toolkit/README.md

 and regression tasks.
 It uses HuggingFace transformers as the base model for text features.
 The toolkit adds a combining module that takes the outputs of the transformer in addition to categorical and numerical features to produce rich multimodal features for downstream classification/regression layers.
+Given a pretrained transformer, the parameters of the combining module and transformer are trained based on the supervised task.

 ![](https://drive.google.com/uc?export=view&id=1aMNrv5kHDcaq8gS1EFtA6Ri4Tg_aff4E)